Bumping into the species scale with the scalar potential: Setting the stage

 The results of this steepest descent procedure are given in Figure \ref{fig:m5577}.
 All details can be found in the corresponding notebook {\tt Steepest descent full m5577 4 MSSV}, based on the code {\tt MSSV}.

 As discussed already, the main result is the bump appearing in $\epsilon_V$ in Figure \ref{fig:m5577epsilon}.
 It will be the focus of Section \ref{sec:bump} to understand its origin.\\

-We end this section by explaining a few technicalities on the computation of the field distance, and of the gradient.
+We end this section by explaining a few technicalities on the computation of the field distance, and with more comments on the steepest descent.
 Note that the graphs in Figure \ref{fig:m55774intro} and \ref{fig:m5577}, given in terms of the field distance or in terms of the points sample, show almost no difference.
 In the following, we then only display graphs in terms of the points sample, which is much simpler.

 Two successive points along the trajectory, $\varphi [k]$ and $\varphi [k+1]$, given by the coordinates or field values $(\varphi^i)$, define a ``vector'' along the trajectory by taking $\varphi [k+1] - \varphi [k]$.
 Because of this difference, this ``vector'' rather corresponds mathematically to a one-form on the basis ${\d \varphi^i}$, having in mind that the discretization steps are small, we identify this ``vector'' as this one-form in the following.
 Denoting the trajectory direction $s$ and the displacement $\d s$, one has \beq \d \varphi^i = \frac{\del \varphi^i}{\del s} \d s \ . \eeq The above quantities appear also as the components of the vector along the trajectory \beq \del_s = \frac{\del \varphi^i}{\del s} \del_{\varphi^i} \ . \eeq The field space distance along the trajectory is thus \beq g_{ij} \d \varphi^i \d \varphi^j = g_{ij} \frac{\del \varphi^i}{\del s} \d s \frac{\del \varphi^j}{\del s} \d s \equiv g_{ss} {\d s}^2 \ . \eeq Therefore, if we consider $s$ to be canonically normalized, one has $g_{ss} = 1$ and \eqref{dist} provides precisely the normalized distance $\d s$: to get the latter we simply have to get the norm of the ``vector'' $\varphi [k+1] - \varphi [k]$ with the field space metric, given the left-hand side of \eqref{dist}.